-Surplus determinations are per flood control surplus conditions or the 70R Strategy.3 Modeling Assumptions for Annual Releases Extending Beyond the Water Year Modeling assumptions for equalization operations need to be performed for a full
+Surplus determinations are per flood control surplus conditions or the 70R Strategy.

+Modeling Assumptions for Annual Releases Extending beyond the Water Year

-6 7 analysis of monthly and annual operations in this DEIS.
-These assumptions are for analytical 8 purposes only and do not, and cannot, modify the Secretary's approach to operations of 9 equalization releases that are made pursuant to the Colorado River Basin Project Act of 1968.
-10 Modeled equalization release volumes can be affected by the annual pattern of monthly volumes.
-Alternatives that have higher releases earlier in the water year are able to release more water in 11 years when the maximum release through the powerplant becomes a potential limiting factor to 12 13 equalizing within the water year, which is consistent with the objectives of the Law of the River.
-14 A limitation of the current modeling assumptions is that they cannot fully mimic or predict operator judgment or actions to achieve full equalization within the relevant timeframe.
-15 16 Reclamation will continue to operate Glen Canyon Dam to achieve equalization releases in a 17 manner fully consistent with the Law of the River and in consultation with the Colorado River 18 Basin States.
-19
+Modeling assumptions for equalization operations need to be performed for a full analysis of monthly and annual operations in this EIS.
+These assumptions are for analytical purposes only and do not, and cannot, modify the Secretary's approach to operations of equalization releases that are made pursuant to the Colorado River Basin Project Act of 1968.
+Modeled equalization release volumes can be affected by the annual pattern of monthly volumes.
+Alternatives that have higher releases earlier in the water year are able to release more water in years when the maximum release through the powerplant becomes a potential limiting factor to equalizing within the water year, which is consistent with the objectives of the Law of the River.
+A limitation of the current modeling assumptions is that they cannot fully mimic or predict operator judgment or actions to achieve full equalization within the relevant timeframe.
+Reclamation will continue to operate Glen Canyon Dam to achieve equalization releases in a manner fully consistent with the Law of the River and in consultation with the Colorado River Basin States.

-20 For LTEMP modeling, logic was added to CRSS to handle instances when Powell could 21 not meet annual release requirements by the end of the water year.
-If the computed remaining 22 release in September is greater than Powell's power plant capacity, then the volume above 23 powerplant capacity necessary meet annual release requirements is released in the subsequent 24 months.
-Releases, beginning in October, are increased above the normal release requirements 25 (e.g., 600 kaf in an 8.23-maf release year of Alternative A, the no-action alternative) up to power plant capacity, for as many months as necessary to release the remaining equalization volume.
-26 27 The volume of annual releases extending beyond the water year and the frequency at which these 28 releases would be necessary were reported as one of the calculated water resource metrics.
-29
+For LTEMP modeling, logic was added to CRSS to handle instances in which Lake Powell could not meet annual release requirements by the end of the water year.
+If the computed remaining release in September is greater than Lake Powell's powerplant capacity, then the volume above powerplant capacity necessary to meet annual release requirements is released in the subsequent months.
+Releases, beginning in October, are increased above the normal release requirements (e.g., 600 kaf in an 8.23-maf release year of Alternative A, the No-Action Alternative), up to powerplant capacity, for as many months as necessary to release the remaining equalization volume.
+The volume of annual releases extending beyond the water year and the frequency at which these releases would be necessary were reported as one of the calculated water resource metrics.